Robin Griffith-Jones

-Robin Griffith-Jones (born 1956) is a Church of England priest, Master of the Temple in London and a lecturer at King's College, London.
+Robin Griffith-Jones (born 1956) is a Church of England priest, Master of the Temple in London and a lecturer in theology at King's College, London.

 Griffith-Jones was educated at Westminster School and New College, Oxford, before working at Christie's for some years.
 He is a fellow of the Society of Antiquaries of London.

 In 1999, Griffith-Jones was appointed Master of the Temple in London, the title given to the senior cleric of the Temple Church.
-His official style is currently "The Reverend and Valiant Master of the Temple"; this is not used on the official website but is confirmed by the Middle Temple website and has been used by him in interviews.
+His official style is currently "The Reverend and Valiant Master of the Temple".
 Prior to this he was chaplain of Lincoln College, Oxford, from 1992 to 1999 and a curate in Liverpool from 1989 to 1992.
+In 2026 he announced his retirement.

-He is the son of Mervyn Griffith-Jones, who was the prosecutor at the Lady Chatterley trial and the Common Serjeant of London at The Old Bailey.
+Griffith-Jones is the son of Mervyn Griffith-Jones, who was the prosecutor at the Lady Chatterley trial and the Common Serjeant of London at The Old Bailey.

-In December 2015 he appeared on the BBC's The Sky at Night, when the programme's topic was about the Star of Bethlehem, talking to Dallas Campbell.
+In December 2015, Griffith-Jones appeared on the BBC's The Sky at Night, when the programme's topic was about the Star of Bethlehem, talking to Dallas Campbell.

-He is the brother of John Griffith-Jones.
+Griffith-Jones is the brother of John Griffith-Jones.